corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/authentication/authentication.md

 1. Configure the Azure AD tenant that serves as an identity provider and the node to enable HTTP-RPC endpoints to support Azure AD-based authentication.

 2. Pass an Azure AD **ID token** or **access token** as a [Bearer Token](https://datatracker.ietf.org/doc/html/rfc6750) with the HTTP-RPC requests.
-The node verifies the following properties/claims of the token:
+The node verifies these properties/claims of the token:

     * Expiration date.
     * Issuer (should be a valid Microsoft Identity Platform value).